Keeping Your Information Safe

 Your history is a record of the websites you’ve browsed.
 This record is searchable from the History Manager and also is the basis for auto-completion of URLs in your location bar.

 To reset Camino’s history, go to the Preferences and choose the History pane.
 Select the Clear History… button.
 This will reset any record of the pages you have visited.
-You can also clear Camino’s history by choosing the Clear History… item at the bottom of the Go menu.
+You can also clear Camino’s history by choosing the Clear History… item at the bottom of the History menu.

 Preventing Camino from saving passwords for a site